 - Be familiar with the trip location and logistics including trails and travel routes.
 Use scouting trips and post trip reports or baseplates to aid in trip execution. - During the pre-trip meeting it is important explain the associated risks and hazards of the trip, activity specific.
 Also, ask participants their skill level to help you determine the degree of difficulty for the trip. - Emphasize the value and importance of waivers and medical forms in terms of liability.
-If participants do not complete either of these forms they will not be permitted on the trip. - Tripping staff is expected to be trained and cleared to drive College Outdoors vans and trailers.
+If participants do not complete either of these forms they will not be permitted on the trip. - Use all checklists provided in their trip binder. - Trip staff is expected to be trained and cleared to drive College Outdoors vans and trailers.